 After starting with Siemens in a purely development role, Anderson returned to South Africa into a purely customer facing role, managing product introduction.
 Ten years ago he moved to Australia and today, as Australian chief technology officer, Anderson calls upon both sets of skills.

-"I come from a strong technology background and that serves well to set the scene, but you've got to then equate that
+"I come from a strong technology background and that serves well to set the scene, but you've got to then equate that into real world speak," he says.

 "Even so, I have a problem with pure marketing views and presentations which are too much at the 'thirty thousand foot' level and really is not providing enough substance to really drive the discussion.
 You see far too much of that.
 I think you've got to be very careful not to get too much to the thirty thousand foot stuff because otherwise you are going to lose the audience by not telling them enough about what's really happening."